Snaacky/thewiki/docs/guides/quality.md

 +++ Re-encode

 Re-encodes are encodes of an existing Blu-ray or WEB encode.
-These are common on [streaming sites](/sourcing/streaming/), where they convert the original encode to a supported file format while also trying to save space.
+These are common on [streaming sites](/sourcing/streaming/), where they convert the original encode to a supported file format while also trying to save space, but can also be found in some mini encodes.

 The process of re-encoding is generally considered a bad practice due to quality loss, as encoding is a lossy process and information is lost at every stage.
 As a result, it introduces artifacts like blocking and banding. *Because of this, re-encodes are not recommended if you want quality and should be avoided.*

-On [Nyaa](https://nyaa.si), these are marked in red.
-You can see the difference with re-encodes from the comparisons below.
+On [Nyaa](https://nyaa.si), these are marked in <span style="color:red">red</span>. *You can see the difference with re-encodes from the comparisons below.*

 +++ Mini Encode

-Mini encodes are releases designed to save on space and bandwidth while retaining some quality. *These are not the same as re-encodes, as minis encode from the original BD or WEB source.*
+Mini encodes are releases designed to save on space and bandwidth while retaining some quality. *These are not the same as re-encodes, as some minis encode from the original BD or WEB source.*

+While re-encoding is a bad process, re-encoded minis will often use the original WEB source.
+With BDs, some will use the best encode/raw available for their release.
+They also usually opt for alternative and efficient codecs such as H.265 and apply various filters to compensate.
+As a result, they can be a better option when compared to [streams](/sourcing/streaming/) of similar size or bad encodes.

-See how mini encodes compare in the quality comparisons below.
+Some may not notice the differences between a good mini encode and its alternatives. *See how minis compare in the quality comparisons below.*

 +++

 ==- Quality Comparisons

 !!!
 Most streams and WEB minis are re-encodes.
-These are marked in red. *See [Types of Releases](#types-of-releases).*
+These are marked in <span style="color:red">red</span>. *See [Types of Releases](#types-of-releases).*
 !!!

 Show                                                      | Type | Sources